gmtisrad/movie-hub/README.md

-* Hat tip to anyone whose code was used

-* Inspiration

-* etc
+* Thanks to Heather Plumb for tons feedback on design and testing!